 - Check for cracked drain pans or pipes

-- Check orientation of drainage system
+- Check the orientation of the drainage system

 - Flush complete drainage system